Family Of Nine Killed In Missouri Duck Boat Accident Had Gotten On The Wrong Boat

-On Thursday, a boat from the popular “Ride The Ducks” attraction in Branson, Missouri sank during severe weather on Table Rock Lake.
-Among the 17 people who died in the accident, nine came from the same Indianapolis, Indiana family.
+On Thursday, a boat from the popular “Ride The Ducks” attraction in Branson, Missouri, sank during severe weather on Table Rock Lake.
+Among the 17 people who died in the accident, nine came from the same Indianapolis, Indiana, family.
 Tragically, the family initially had tickets for a different ride time.

 Almost unbearably given the tragic ending, the Coleman family went to the wrong “Ride The Ducks” business and never should’ve been on the doomed 6:30 p.m boat ride.
 The company allowed the party of 12 to switch tickets and get on the vessel.

 Tia Coleman said that she “couldn’t see anybody, I couldn’t hear anything” after the boat began sinking into Table Rock Lake.

-She went on, “I couldn’t hear screams, it felt like I was out there on my own.
+“I couldn’t hear screams,” she said.
+“It felt like I was out there on my own.
 And I was yelling, screaming and finally, I said, ‘Lord, just let me die, let me die, I can’t keep drowning, I just can’t keep drowning.’
 And then I just let go.”

 I don’t often tweet GoFundMe pages, but I’m doing this for #TiaColeman —> Duck boat tragedy: Here are the GoFundMe links to donate to survivors like Tia Coleman and their family https://t.co/vw8xgF1hMR via @indystar